Manturam Pakhira

-Manturam Pakhira is an All India Trinamool Congress politician and a Minister of State (Independent Charge) of Sundarbans Affairs in the Council of Ministers of West Bengal.
+Manturam Pakhira is a Trinamool Congress politician and a Minister of State (Independent Charge) of Sundarbans Affairs in the Government of West Bengal.
 He is son of Kalipada Pakhira, he is a social worker.
-On 30 September 2020, he has been diagnosed with COVID-19 and thereafter hospitalized in Beleghata Infectious Disease Hospital in Kolkata.
+On 30 September 2020, he has been diagnosed with COVID-19 and thereafter hospitalized in ID & BG Hospital in Kolkata.

 Politics

 Pakhira was first elected from Kakdwip (Vidhan Sabha constituency) in South 24 Parganas in 2001, and again elected in 2011.
 He was inducted as a Minister of State in charge of Sunderbans Development in November 2012.